21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 When cells in our bodies recognize viruses or gene mutations, or become damaged or aged, they may induce their own death to prevent the damage from spreading.
 This process is called apoptosis, and it's vital to proper immune system functioning.
 But with cancer, malignant cells have learned how to avoid apoptosis, allowing them to spread.
 Some nutrients in food, however, seem to give our immune system a hand in eliminating these cancerous cells, which helps prevent the growth and metastasis of the cancer.

 Of course, all cancers behave somewhat differently in the body, and thus, they respond to certain foods and nutrients differently.
-This means that some foods that help prevent lung cancer may not prevent breast cancer, and vice versa.
-Along the same lines, foods that promote one type of cancer won't necessarily promote another type.
+This means that while following a whole foods diet will be overall cancer protective, studies have linked particular nutrients and phytochemicals with the prevention of specific types of cancers.

 Here, learn general tips on how you should be eating to avoid two of the most common types of cancer—lung cancer and breast cancer—plus specific cancer-fighting foods that may offer additional protection: